 Lake Clark National Park and Preserve

-Said to be one all of the best parts of Alaska rolled into one, this 4,030,015 acre National Park offers various environments for backpacking, fishing, hiking, photography, to name a few.
+Said to be the park with all of the best parts of Alaska rolled into one, this 4,030,015 acre National Park offers various environments for backpacking, fishing, hiking, photography, to name a few.

-Though remote, there’s a wide variety of accommodation located within the park itself, from campgrounds to bed-and-breakfasts and inclusive lodges with tour options!
+Though remote, there’s a wide variety of accommodation located within the national park itself, from campgrounds to bed-and-breakfasts and inclusive lodges with tour options!

 Most large Alaskan animals make their home in the park, including brown bears.
 And as with most wild locations in the state, there’s no road access so plane and boat, or even by floatplane, is the only way to get there.

-By boat, several charter tours operate along the Kenai peninsula, which includes a portion of the Lake Clark coastline.
+By boat, several charter tours operate along the Kenai Peninsula, which includes a portion of the Lake Clark coastline.
 By air, it’s best to look up authorized air taxi services to the park.

 Wrangell–St. Elias National Park and Preserve

-Along with Glacier Bay it makes up part of the same binational UNESCO World Heritage Site.
-It’s tallest peak is Mount St. Elias (18,008 feet), the second-tallest in both the US and Canada.
+Along with Glacier Bay, it makes up part of the same binational UNESCO World Heritage Site.
+It’s the tallest peak is Mount St. Elias (18,008 feet), the second-tallest in both the US and Canada.

-It’s packed full of things to do with relatively easy access to walk on glaciers, ice-climbing or hiking, allowing you to take in amazing 360 degree views and stunning landscapes.
+It’s packed full of things to do with relatively easy access to walking on glaciers, ice-climbing or hiking, allowing you to take in amazing 360-degree views and stunning landscapes.